Modulational instability of periodic standing waves in the derivative NLS equation

+This method starts with a constraint imposed on solutions $u$ of the DNLS equation (\ref{dnls}) and solutions $\varphi$ of the linear equations (\ref{lax-1-intro}) and (\ref{lax-2-intro}) for two fixed values of the spectral parameter $\lambda$, all of which are apriori unknown.
+It is then shown that the constraint is compatible with the DNLS equation (\ref{dnls}) if and only if $u$ is a standing wave in the form (\ref{standing-wave}) and the two fixed values of $\lambda$ are found from roots of the polynomial $P(\lambda)$ of degree eight.
+Parameters of the polynomial $P(\lambda)$ are uniquely selected from parameters of the standing wave solutions in the form (\ref{standing-wave}). \\

-In fact, we relate the periodic standing waves with eight eigenvalues of the KN spectral problem.
-These eigenvalues could form either four pairs of purely imaginary eigenvalues or two quadruplets of four eigenvalues in four quadrants of the complex plane or the mixture of both (two pairs of purely imaginary eigenvalues and one quadruplet of complex eigenvalues).
-Performing numerical computations of the Floquet spectrum for the spectral bands connecting the eight eigenvalues, we show that all periodic waves associated with one or two quadruplets of complex eigenvalues are spectrally unstable, whereas the periodic waves associated with four pairs of purely imaginary eigenvalues are spectrally stable.
-For numerical computations, we use the Hill's method developed in \cite{FFHM} and rigorously justified in \cite{JohnZumb}.
+\item When $u$ is the standing periodic waves of the DNLS equation (\ref{dnls}) in the form (\ref{standing-wave}), eight roots of the polynomial $P(\lambda)$ are related to eight eigenvalues of the KN spectral problem (\ref{lax-1-intro}) in the space of periodic or anti-periodic boundary conditions (the squared eigenfunctions are $L$-periodic).
+We prove that these eigenvalues could form either four pairs of purely imaginary eigenvalues or two quadruplets of four eigenvalues in four quadrants of the complex plane or the mixture of both (two pairs of purely imaginary eigenvalues and one quadruplet of complex eigenvalues). \\

-{\em The main result of this work} is the precise characterization of the spectrally stable periodic standing waves of the DNLS equation.
-We show that the location of the eight eigenvalues of the algebraic method on the imaginary axis gives the criterion for the spectral stability of the standing waves.
-In particular, we show that the spectrally stable periodic waves of the form (\ref{standing-wave}) correspond to
+\item Performing numerical computations of the Floquet spectrum for the KN spectral problem (\ref{lax-1-intro}), we show that the spectral bands connecting the eight eigenvalues determine uniquely the modulational stability or instability of the periodic standing waves.
+All periodic waves are spectrally (and modulationally) unstable in the case of one or two quadruplets of complex eigenvalues, whereas they are spectrally (and modulationally) stable in the case of four pairs of purely imaginary eigenvalues. \end{enumerate}

+The paper is written as a developing argument.
+The most important result obtained by using the algebraic method assisted with the numerical computations of the Floquet spectrum is the precise characterization of the spectrally stable periodic standing waves:

+\centerline{\fbox{\parbox[cs]{1,0\textwidth}{ The periodic standing waves of the DNLS equation are spectrally stable if and only if the eight roots of the polynomial $P(\lambda)$ are located on the imaginary axis. }}}